hoeghh/Kubernetes-gs-ebook/README.md

 # Kubernetes-gs-ebook
-A getting started guide on Kubernetes
+A getting started guide on Kubernetes.

+Read the outline in the outline.md